yevg555/P-C-t-bt-v0.1/README.md

-# Polymarket Copy Trading Bot 🤖
+# P-C-t-bt-v0.1

-A bot that automatically copies trades from successful Polymarket traders.
+A bot that automatically copies trades from successful traders.

 ## How It Works